 Rajeev’s professional roots are in industry.
 He has been Chief Learning Officer of both Coca-Cola and Morgan Stanley, and has formerly held senior positions at American Express and Goldman Sachs.
 At Goldman, Rajeev helped found Pine Street – the firm’s acclaimed leadership academy – and headed Pine Street for Europe and Asia.
-He has also provided coaching, consulting and advisory services globally.
-His current research centres around the implications of recent Neuroscience and Quantum Physics discoveries on leadership.
+In his early career, Rajeev was a banker and currency trader.

 Rajeev is a sought after international speaker and has been widely featured in international media platforms such as Bloomberg TV & radio, National Public Radio (NPR), Harvard Business Review, CNBC, Fast Company, Leader to Leader, American Management Association (AMA) magazine, Leadership Excellence magazine, The Times of India, The National Dubai, Mint-Wall Street Journal and the Conference Board.